Home - Bookapy Book Preview

 Shrugging his shoulders to adjust the pack, Darras set off out of the village, going the other way from which he’d arrived, noting the small Temple fully bathed in the morning light as it sat upon a small hill.

-Yet again he had the feeling of being watched, though as before, not with hostility or malice, seeing no one, nor, if it were Elves, did he expect to.
-Once more the routine of his past set in and his stride ate up the ground as he followed the road towards Silvak and his first encounter with a shadow… he hoped.
+Yet again, he felt watched, though as before, not with hostility or malice, seeing no one, nor, if it were Elves, did he expect to.
+Once more, the routine of his past set in, and his stride ate up the ground as he followed the road towards Silvak and his first encounter with a shadow… he hoped.
 He did stop where the road crossed a stream and rapidly built a fire to boil some water to purify it even as he drank from the well water he’d collected earlier.

 “Idyllic,” Darras murmured to himself, not expecting an answer.